getfatday/simple-template-webpack-plugin/README.md

 * `render` (optional) the custom render function to use with this class
 * `defaults` (options) the default options for this class.
+  * `event` the [plugin event](http://webpack.github.io/docs/plugins.html) to render on (default: `emit`)
+  * `chunks` a list of chunks to render (default: render all chunks)
+  * `render` the custom render function to use with this instance
+  * `end` the custom end function to use with this instance

+### `templatePlugin.render(bundle, callback)`

+Function used to render a bundles contents.
+Should pass a String to the callback of the rendered contents

+* `bundle` Bundle of the current chunk
+* `callback` Function that will receive a string of the rendered bundle.

+### `templatePlugin.end(filename, source, callback)`

+Function call before the final source is added to the compilation.
+Should pass a [Source](https://github.com/webpack/core/blob/master/lib/Source.js) instance to the callback.

+* `filename` file name of the source to be rendered
+* `source` current instance of [Source](https://github.com/webpack/core/blob/master/lib/Source.js)
+* `callback` Function that will receive the final source to be emitted by the webpack compilation

 ## Bundle